skong888/player/README.md

     - To use: tool.Updater(<csv_file>)

 ## Developper
-Developper documentation on how to build and run tests You can use the tool locally or through the docker container.
+Developper documentation on how to build and run tests

+You can use the tool locally or through the docker container

 ### Locally
 To build :